Columbia, Wisconsin

 Columbia is an unincorporated community located in the town of Hewett, Clark County, Wisconsin, United States.

 History

 A post office called Columbia was established in 1894, and remained in operation until it was discontinued in 1920.
 The community was named after the song "Hail, Columbia."

+In 1918 the History of Clark County said Columbia had a train station on the Omaha line, and that local sites included a school, a church, and a cheese factory.